walmartlabs/walmart-cla/README.md

 If you are a Walmart employee or contractor, you essentially already signed a CLA as part of your on-boarding.
-Simply fill in the required details and indicate that you are associated to Walmart in the last question.
+Simply fill in the required details and indicate that you are associated with Walmart in the last question.

 ### Individual Contributor